-Revelation 11 says of Jerusalem that it's Sodom and Egypt.
+Rev. 11 says of Jerusalem that it's Sodom and Egypt.
 How bad was it when the two angels went to rescue Lot?
 Is that how bad it's going to get?
 I don't know, but it gives us kind of question mark and a guidepost to say: Why does it say Sodom and Egypt?

-- Sodom: referring to the sexual mores - Egypt: referring to the religion
+- Sodom, referring to the sexual mores - Egypt, referring to the religion from: The Interpreter's Dictionary of the Bible:

-And we're going to see that all of this stuff that's coming into the Churches of God today is a reincarnation of the old Egyptian religion under the guise of New Age.
-And we will see that's why John talks about the light.
-So I think that John's epistle is a direct prophecy to the Churches of God as to what exactly is going to happen in the end-time when God removes the restraint and the evil is unleashed in the world and within the Church.
-And what happens to the doctrines?
+We're going to see that all of this stuff that's coming Into the Churches of God today is a reincarnation of the old Egyptian religion under the guise of New Age.

+We will see that's why John talks about the light.
+I think that John's epistle is a direct prophecy to the Churches of God as to what exactly is going to happen in the end-time when God removes the restraint. and the evil is unleashed in the world and within the Church.
+What happens to the doctrines?